Firefly Aerospace: Firefly Aerospace

-The government did not give reasons beyond Polyakov was Ukrainian and Ukraine and Russia had once worked together on rockets.
+The government did not provide reasons beyond Polyakov being an ethnic Ukrainian, while Ukraine and Russia had once worked together on rockets.
 Despite Polyakov's anger, he agreed, and on February 24, 2022, it was announced that Polyakov and his company Noosphere would sell their stake in Firefly to AE Industrial Partners.

 In August 2022, Northrop Grumman announced that it had contracted Firefly Aerospace to build the Antares rocket's new 300-series' first stage, which is similar to Firefly's in-development MLV launch vehicle, and features the same composite structures as well as seven Miranda engines producing 7200 kN of thrust – substantially greater than the previous 200-series first stage.
 Northrop Grumman states that the new first stage substantially increases the mass capability of Antares.

 On October 1, 2022, Firefly launched the Alpha rocket on its second test flight "To the Black" from Space Launch Complex 2 from Vandenberg Space Force Base.
 Alpha completed all objectives (that Firefly had itself placed) for the mission, becoming the first orbital rocket to be powered by a tap-off cycle engine.
 The mission was the first partially successful orbital launch for Alpha, carrying educational payloads.
 Alpha deployed 7 satellites, however, due to the lower than intended final deployment orbit, most of the satellites re-entered approximately a week after launch.

-On September 14, 2023, Firefly successfully launched the Alpha rocket on its first mission for the United States Department of Defense, placing a spacecraft for Millenium Space into orbit and demonstrating rapid response launch for the United States Armed Forces.
+On September 14, 2023, Firefly successfully launched the Alpha rocket on its first mission for the United States Department of Defense, placing a spacecraft for Millennium Space into orbit and demonstrating a rapid response launch for the United States Armed Forces.

-In 2024, it was announced that Firefly would compete with the likes of Rocket Lab and SpaceX for small satellite launch contracts with the United States Department of Defense.
+In 2024, it was announced that Firefly would compete with companies like Rocket Lab and SpaceX for small satellite launch contracts with the United States Department of Defense.

-In July 2024, CEO Bill Weber resigned amid reports the company was investigating an alleged inappropriate relationship.
+In July 2024, CEO Bill Weber resigned amid reports that the company was investigating an alleged inappropriate relationship.
 Peter Schumacher, a board member, served as interim CEO while the company searched for a new CEO.
-On August 29, 2024, it was announced that the next CEO would be Jason Kim who served in the role at Millennium Space.
+On August 29, 2024, it was announced that the next CEO would be Jason Kim, who served in the role at Millennium Space.

 In July 2025, Firefly secured a $176.7 million NASA CLPS contract for a south-pole lunar mission planned in 2029.
 The mission will deliver two rovers (CMU MoonRanger and CSA Rover) and three science instruments using the Blue Ghost lander and Elytra Dark relay satellite.

 Firefly went public through an initial public offering on the Nasdaq under the ticker symbol "FLY" in August 2025.
 The company raised $868 million in the offering and was valued at approximately $10 billion.